 The U.S.-led coalition first invaded Afghanistan in response to the September 11, 2001, attacks on New York and the Pentagon by al Qaeda.
 The invasion overthrew the ruling Taliban, which had allowed al Qaeda to operate from its territory -- but most of the top al Qaeda and Taliban leadership escaped the onslaught.

-As it had been with the Soviets, the mission was to stabilize the country with a government it favors.
-But Taliban fighters regrouped in the mountainous region along Afghanistan's border, taking advantage of ethnic ties with sympathetic local tribes to fight against another foreign invader.
+As it had been with the Soviets, the mission is now to stabilize the country with a government it favors.
+But Taliban fighters have since regrouped in the mountainous region along Afghanistan's border, taking advantage of ethnic ties with sympathetic local tribes to fight against another foreign invader.

-But even when the U.S.-led forces managed to achieve their objective of re-taking a village or town from the Taliban, Yermakov claimed they repeated Soviet mistakes.
+But even when the U.S.-led forces achieve their objective of re-taking a village or town from the Taliban, Yermakov claims they repeat Soviet mistakes.